 Yesterday social gaming giant Zynga purchased NaturalMotion, developers of notable mobile games including the CSR Racing series, Backbreaker Football, and the official Jenga game for iOS and Android.
 TechCrunch reports that the $527 million purchase includes $391 million in cash and 39.8 million shares of Zynga stock.
 NaturalMotion operates offices in London, Oxford, Brighton, and San Francisco.

 Zynga has plenty of apps for iOS and Android, notably Words With Friends and the official sequel to Draw Something (which Zynga got from another acquisition, OMGPop).
-But the company's stock price has been lagging below the $5 mark for over a year, about a third of their post-IPO high.

 When it comes to video games, all soldiers are expendable.
 But when it comes to online multiplayer shooters, they're also respawnable.
 That's right, there's no ambiguity in Zynga's latest title.
 The Respawnables is an action-packed shooter with pick-up-and-play multiplayer modes.
 This game was in a limited beta, but now it's found its way into the Play Store, and it doesn't cost a dime.